 This tree whose choice is quite exhaustive, as it can come from anywhere in the U.S., has to be at least half a century old.

 If you have any doubts about the spectacularity of this event, think that it is broadcast on national television, making it a very special moment for both New Yorkers and tourists who choose this date to visit the city.

 Also, since you are in the area, you should know that Rockefeller Center offers many things to see and do at Christmas, so it should definitely be at the top of the list.

 Where is it located...
 Rockefeller Center, in Midtown Manhattan.

 2. Madison Square Park Christmas Tree

-If you are wondering what is the first place where a Christmas tree was installed in the USA, the answer is Madison Square Park.
-In 1912, a Christmas tree was installed in this emblematic location and this tradition has been maintained to this day.
+If you're wondering where the first Christmas tree was installed in the USA, the answer is Madison Square Park.
+In 1912, a Christmas tree was installed in this iconic location and this tradition has been maintained to this day.
 Thus, the Madison Square Park Christmas tree is one of the most popular in the city.

 3. The Christmas tree at the American Museum of Natural History

 It is one of the most beautiful Christmas trees in New York City for the originality of its decoration, based on origami creations.
 In addition, the theme changes every year.

 To see this tree you will have to go to the Museum of Natural History in New York, a must on your trip.
 Here is the post Natural History Museum of New York so you can be fully prepared for this visit.